justinxie712/melodex-main/README.md

 The mock implementation provides realistic data responses while developing and testing the application.

+## Styling and Animations

+The application uses SCSS for component styling, providing:

+- Modular component-specific stylesheets
+- Responsive design patterns
+- Clean and modern UI components

+Framer Motion is integrated for smooth animations and transitions throughout the application, enhancing the user experience with:

+- Page transitions
+- Component animations
+- Interactive feedback
+- Loading states

 ## Building for Production

 To create a production build: